SMC242/uni-notes/soc/Authors/Emile Durkheim.md

 - Absolute facts are considered to be socially constructed today
 - Unclear relationship between facts and everyday experiences
 	- Tries to use statistics to make conclusions about social reality, but doesn't look at the subjective reasons
-- Didn't care much about power structures (and their fairness)
+- Didn't care much about power structures (and their fairness)s)